 The building’s interior was crammed wall-to-wall with lunchroom-type tables, a myriad of clanking metal folding chairs and hundreds of local residents.
 I couldn’t help but wonder who was milking the cows.
 Due to the overflow turnout, several sought-after chairs up front uncomfortably accommodated more than one backside each.

-At an entrance table Ma purchased the use of one well-used bingo card for each of us, although some of the patrons purchased as many as five cards.
+for each of us, although some of the patrons purchased as many as five cards.

 We found an unoccupied table with no chairs by the back door.
 Upon our request, one of the V.F.W. regulars recruited five chairs, which he found hidden out back in the shed.
 He tramped our way in his jingling, unbuckled rubber boots, fur hat with ear flaps and dangling straps, foggy glasses, well-worn, wet work gloves and an open jacket.
 He leaned the frost-covered metal folding chairs against our table and accepted our thanks.